trust8982/trust8982/README.md

 - 👋 Hi, I’m @trust8982
-- 👀 I’m interested in JavaScript, Python and HTML/CSS
+- 👀 I’m interested in JavaScript/React, Python and HTML/CSS
-- 🌱 I’m currently learning coding
 - 📫 How to reach me ... trustmcdaniel@gmail.com